 By Noa Gutow-Ellis, Collections and Exhibitions Assistant

 When Suzanne and Henry Bauer, German Jewish immigrants to New York in 1937 and 1940, respectively, were in their early 20s they heard that their parents, Ludwig and Irma Bauer, had been deported from their home in Mannheim, Germany to the unoccupied zone of France.
-On display in Auschwitz.
+Previously on display in the exhibition Auschwitz.
 Not long ago.
-Not far away. is the paper trail documenting the attempts of the Bauer siblings to bring relief to, and attempt to rescue, their par (opens in a new tabents.
+Not far away. was the paper trail documenting the attempts of the Bauer siblings to bring relief to, and attempt to rescue, their par (opens in a new tabents.

-Visitors to the exhibition can read the affidavits filed by Suzanne and Henry on behalf of their parents’ United States visa applications that they hoped would allow their parents release from the Gurs internment camp.
+Suzanne and Henry filed affidavits on behalf of their parents’ United States visa applications that they hoped would allow their parents to be released from the Gurs internment camp.
 The paper collection expands to narrate the family’s waiting, the angst, and the repeated and varied attempts Suzanne and Henry made in their desperation to save their parents from the Nazis.
 Receipts from the New World Trading Company show Suzanne and Henry sending care packages of food and other goods to their interned parents.
 Confirmations from the American Friends Service Committee reflect the siblings transferring money to their parents.